 This also all depends on how often you find yourself on the water and what types of trips you usually take.
 If you only take a river trip once or twice a year, you probably only need a few dry bags.

 If you paddle year round, you’ll probably want a collection of bags: a 5-10L, a 30-40L, maybe a 60L, and a few heftier ones (100L+) for the big adventures.

 If you aren’t sure which dry bag will work for you best (even after our recommendations!), consider getting two different types: a duffel or backpack dry bag and a rolltop bag.
 And if you know you need a specific size bag for a certain trip or to fit in, say, a rented raft or kayak, you may find yourself purchasing one or two to start.

-Pro tip: If you are covering a lot of mileage and rivers, you’ll want at least three bags for gear, of varying sizes.
-For short- to medium-length trips — whether it’s whitewater or flatwater — I recommend one bag for your shelter, sleep system, and clothes; one bag for your food and stove; and one bag for day access: things like snacks, maps, and emergency items.
+Pro tip: If you are covering a lot of mileage and rivers, you’ll want at least three bags for gear of varying sizes.
+For short- to medium-length trips — whether it’s whitewater or flatwater — we recommend one bag for your shelter, sleep system, and clothes; one bag for your food and stove; and one bag for day access: things like snacks, maps, and emergency items.

-For me, these bags tend to be three different sizes.
-(And if you plan ahead like me, you can even color-code them!)
+For us, these bags tend to be three different sizes.
+(And if you plan ahead like us, you can even color-code them!)

-This is a great question, and one every brand approaches differently in terms of design.
+This is a great question and one every brand approaches it differently in terms of design.
 Once you buy a dry bag, there should be a tag (sometimes even printed instructions!) on the top inner portion of the roll-top bag.

 The magic number is usually three to make sure there’s an airtight and watertight seal.
 But the amount of times you’ll roll a bag also depends on the amount of gear inside.